anisha-kishore/Project-1/README.md

 Finally, we take a look at the most common recurring injuries.

 The most common recurring injury among NBA players is an ankle sprain.

+These findings can help medical staff, NBA players, or anyone working closely with the NBA to determine how to distribute resources, how and where to train a player's body, what preventative gear player's should wear, where to focus rehabilitation efforts, etc. This data can also be a model for other professional sports.
+With such a high grossing industry and such a large audience, injuries can make or break a franchise.
+This information can help the league take the necessary steps to avoid injuries and better the sport as a whole.